atomt/acne/README.md

         include "/etc/nginx/acne.conf";
     }

+Set up a simple hook to reload nginx when certificates change.
+Save it to `/etc/acne/hooks/nginx` and make it executable.

+    #!/bin/sh -e
+    case "$1" in
+    postinst)
+        service nginx reload
+        ;;
+    esac

+    exit 0

 The configuration file is loaded from `/etc/acne/config`.
-It will run fine without it, but its highly recommended to at least specify a contact email address for the account as it is used for account recovery.

-    account.email someone@example.com
+It will run fine without it, however we will make `acne new` and `acne renew` run the nginx hook by default.
+Otherwise no hooks will be run by default.

+    defaults.run nginx

+What set of hooks to run can be overridden per certificate on the command line by using one or more --run parameters, which will then be saved for future automatic use by renew and renew-auto.

 See `/etc/acne/config.sample` for more options.